aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 ## Conclusions and Recommendations
+- The North region has the highest churn and brings in the least revenue.
+- Higher-tier subscriptions had higher churn rates compared to basic subscriptions.

-Based on these findings, the conclusion and recommendations to improve retention or customer engagement and reduce churn include:
+Based on these findings, the recommendations to improve retention or customer engagement and reduce churn include:
 - Implement targeted customer retention strategies in regions, North, South, and West.
 - Incentives or strategies to encourage customers on basic subscriptions to go for higher-tier plans.
 - Implement long-term plans to ensure multi-year subscriptions.